yurenchen000/keyevent/README.md

 this daemon tool, as one workaround:

 - detect keyevent, then:
-  - run cmd to switch workspace
+  - run cmd to switch workspace // depend `xdotool`

 ref:
 https://superuser.com/questions/108785/getting-host-to-capture-certain-key-presses-in-virtualbox/1611071